 Strong position in university rankings

-As one of the biggest universities in the country, TUL plays an important role in increasing the economy’s competitive edge not only in the Lodz region but also on the national and international arenas.
-TUL's Technology Transfer Center together with its Technology Transfer Office provide support for effective cooperation of the academic community and business.
-This is an example of creativity and initiative in research as well as in transfer and commercialization of advanced technologies and solutions.
+As one of the biggest universities in the country, TUL plays an important role in increasing the competitive edge of the regional as well as national and international economy.
+TUL's Technology Transfer Center provides support for effective cooperation of the academic community and business.
+This is an example of creative thinking and creative activity in research as well as in the transfer and commercialisation of advanced technologies and solutions.

 Lodz University of Technology welcomes the entire local community and offers the opportunity to benefit from the knowledge and experience of the University's academic staff, facilities and laboratories.
 Programmes of education take into account specific needs of each group of students, from juniors to seniors.

 In 2008, Children's University was established for children 7 to 12 years of age - the first one in Poland under the auspices of a technical university.
 This is where children's natural curiosity gets a boost, where they have the opportunity to explore the ins and outs of technology.

 In 2007, a high school was established under the aegis of the University.
 A majority of the school's students go on to study at TUL.
 The loop of engineering education was closed with the establishment of a junior high school in 2013.

 The University also caters for seniors.
 Since 2006, the Third Age University (UTW) has operated at TUL.
 It was established to include older persons in the system of lifelong learning and provide them with an opportunity for further intellectual and psycho-physical growth.
 Currently, UTW has already sprouted two branches and, altogether, boasts 1000 students.